rfuentes89/MRI_recon_personal/README.md

 ## Requirements

 **All requirements are already installed in iHEALTH servers** (e.g. ih-condor, nyquist, fourier).
-Simply load them by running:
+Load them before running MATLAB, by running in the terminal:
 ```bash
 module load bart imagine nifty gsl/2.3 mapVBVD prost mri-coils
 ```

-You must load them before running MATLAB.

 <details>
   <summary>
-    If you need to install them manually, you can follow the instructions below (for a Linux system).
+    How to install locally
   </summary>

+If you need to install them manually (e.g. in your computer), you can follow the instructions below (for a Linux system).

 ### Manual installation: [bart](https://github.com/mrirecon/bart)